-We found that paroxysmal nocturnal hemoglobinuria (PNH) is caused by somatic mutation of the X-linked PIGA gene, a gene for GPI-anchor biosynthesis.
-A recent report showed that atypical PNH is caused by somatic mutation of one allele of the PIGT gene, a gene for GPI-anchor attachment, in combination with a germline mutation in the other allele.
-Now, we are studying how unused GPI-anchor is involved in pathogenesis of atypical PNH and try to find a cure for this disease.
+We found that paroxysmal nocturnal hemoglobinuria (PNH) is caused by somatic mutation of the X-linked PIGA gene, a gene for GPl-anchor biosynthesis.
+Recently, we reported four cases of the atypical PNH caused by the somatic microdeletion of one allele of the PIGT gene in combination with a germline mutation in the other allele.
+These patients showed autoinflammatory symptoms in addition to the common symptoms of PIGA-PNH.
+We are now accumulating similar cases.

-We also identified a disease called inherited GPI deficiency (IGD) caused by the mutation of the GPI-anchor synthesizing enzyme, PIGM.
-The recent whole exome sequencing analysis using the next generation sequencer revealed 16 GPI-related gene mutations responsible for IGD.
+We also identified a disease called inherited GPI deficiency (IGD) caused by the mutation of the GPl-anchor synthesizing enzyme, PIGM.
+The recent whole exome sequencing analysis using the next generation sequencer revealed 24 GPl-related gene mutations responsible for IGD.
 To elucidate the molecular mechanisms of the pathogenesis of this disease, we developed the system to analyze GPI biosynthesis and modification.
 This system contributes to the IGD research in all over the world.
-Our aim is to elucidate how GPI-anchors are involved in IGD and find the way to overcome this disease.
+Our aim is to elucidate how GPl-anchors are involved in IGD and find the way to overcome this disease.

-- (1) Identification of a Golgi GPI-N-acetylgalactosamine transferase with tandem transmembrane regions in the catalytic domain.
-Hirata, T., et al. Nat.
+(5) Identification of a Golgi GPI-N-acetylgalactosamine transferase with tandem transmembrane regions in the catalytic domain.
+Hirata, T ., et al. Nat.
 Commun.
-(2018) 9:405.
+(2018) 9: 405

-(3) Phenotype-genotype correlations of PIGO deficiency with variable phenotypes from infantile lethality to mild learning difficulties.
-Tanigawa, J., et al. Hum.
+(6) Phenotype-genotype correlations of PIGO deficiency with variable phenotypes from infantile lethality to mild learning difficulties Tanigawa , J ., et al. Hum.
 Mutat.
 (2017) 38:805-815.